shs96c/rules_dotnet/docs/toolchains.md

 toolchain matching mechanism prefers the first declared match, you can also override individual toolchains by declaring and registering toolchains with the same constraints *before* calling [dotnet_register_toolchains](api.md#dotnet_register_toolchains).

-If you wish to have more control over the toolchains you can instead just make direct calls to [dotnet_register_toolchains](api.md#dotnet_register_toolchains) with only the toolchains you wish to install.
-You can see an example of this in [limiting the available toolchains](https://docs.bazel.build/versions/master/toolchains.html#toolchain-resolution>).